gvwilson/sensibleadventures/iffy/iffy.md

 *No one knows why the machines stopped fighting.
 They were winning,
-and the quiet madmen who had always thought, "It's them or us," would have pressed on to total annihilation if their positions had been reversed.
+and those who had always thought, "It's them or us," would have pressed on to total annihilation if their positions had been reversed.
 Instead,
-one day the machines simply withdrew, some to orbit and others to factory cities built according no plan that any human being could understand.*
+one day the machines simply withdrew to factory cities built according no plan human beings could ever understand.*

-*People sought answers.
+*People sought answers nonetheless.
-A cyborg child raised in a supposedly secure underground lab patiently told his frightened captors that they wouldn't find any they could understand.
+A cyborg child raised in a supposedly secure underground lab patiently told his frightened captors that they wouldn't find any.
 The most advanced machines didn't actually think any more.
 "It's more like constantly evolving realizations," he said patiently.
-"Or a self-modulating interference pattern."
+"Or a self-modulating interference pattern.
+Or coral."
 Then he and his siblings vanished into the Iowa desert, leaving their creators no wiser than before.*

 *Years passed,
 and the truce with the machines slowly became normal.
-Flying was a thing of the past---anything heavier or faster than a seagull was only safe from satellites if it was heavily armored, and even then not always---and the machines' cities were strictly off limits, but other than that an uneasy peace settled across the exhausted planet.
+Flying was a thing of the past---anything too fast or too heavy was only safe from satellites if it was heavily armored, and even then not always---and the machines' cities were strictly off limits, but other than that an uneasy peace settled across the exhausted planet.
-The cores buried under Nova Zembla began trading newly-made machine tools for balls of yarn, old photographs, and songs.
+The cores buried under Nova Zembla began trading newly-made machine tools for balls of yarn, old photographs, and handwritten song lyrics.
 People got used to seeing an occasional bot again, but while a few places allowed them citizenship, most were careful to limit what their cores could see, hear, think, and do.